lxk8998/HGNN-LSTM/README.md

 Main entry script for training, validation, and testing the HGNN-LSTM model.

 **models.py**
-Definitions of the HGNN-LSTM model architecture, including spatial and temporal components.
+Definitions of the HGNN-LSTM model architecture.

 **run_experiments.py**
 Script for launching training experiments and defining hyperparameter settings.